rbwo1o/Data-Structures/README.md

 # Data-Structures
-This is a collection of simple generic data structures.
+This is a collection of simple generic data structures written in C++.